Frequently Asked Questions

 How long do students stay at BGA?

-The average stay for students at BGA is 15 months.
+We are a 15 month program but the average stay for students at BGA is closer to 18 months.
 Changes of heart take time, and they require commitment on the part of the parents to stick with the program, no matter how difficult it is to be away from the child.

 How many girls does BGA enroll at one time?